CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 # `abstract class Weapon`

 ### Responsibilities
+* is an inventory item
+* spawns in a DamagingCollidable which actually inflicts the damage
-* Grade: Attribute, essentially the level of the weapon
+* level: Attribute, upgrade level of weapon
+* static dict with attributes for each level
-* attackPower: The amount of damage the weapon does
+  * damage
+  * range
+  * attack speed (?)

 ### Collaborators
-Player, Enemy, Defender, Collidable
+Player, Enemy, Defender, DamagingCollidable

 ---